-1.1 Epidemiology of HBV infection
+1.1.
+Epidemiology of HBV infection

-The natural course of HBV infection differs among individuals and is dependent on multiple viral and host factors.
+The natural course of HBV infection differs individuals among and is dependent on multiple viral and host factors.
 Epidemiological data indicate that of the 2 billion HBV-infected individuals worldwide, 80-90% (~1.7 billion at least) exhibit controlled viral replication and no liver damage [1].
-On the other hand, 240-370 million HBV-infected individuals experience persistent HBV replication, and ~20% experience liver damage [1,2].
+On the other hand, 240-370 million HBV-infected individuals experience persistent HBV replication, and $\sim 20\%$ experience liver damage [1,2].
 CHB patents are at risk of developing HBV-related complications, including liver cirrhosis (LC) and hepatocellular carcinoma (HCC), with 0.6-1.2 million individuals dying from these complications each year [3].

-1.2 Liver damage by HBV
+1.2.
+Liver damage by HBV

 Approximately 20% of chronic HBV-infected patients experience persistent HBV replication and liver damage.
-Conversely, ~80% of chronic HBV-infected patients do not exhibit liver damage, despite harbouring HBV DNA, hepatitis B surface antigen (HBsAg), and hepatitis B e antigen (HBeAg) [4,5].
-HBV is a non-cytopathic virus, and its direct role on liver damage has not been elucidated in animal models or CHB patients.
-Although multiple HBV transgenic mouse (HBV TM) lines containing different levels of HBV DNA, HBsAgs, and HBeAgs have been developed, none experienced liver damage [6-8].
-Moreover, the levels of HBV DNA, HBsAg or HBeAg-positivity or HBeAg-negativity do not correlate with the extent of liver damage in CHB patients [9-11].
+Conversely, ~80% of chronic HBV-infected patients do not exhibit liver damage, despite harboring HBV DNA, hepatitis B surface antigen (HBsAg), and hepatitis B e antigen (HBeAg) [4,5].
+HBV is a non-cytopathic virus, and its direct role on liver damage has not been elucidated in animal models or CHB Although multiple patients.
+HBV transgenic mouse (HBV TM) lines containing different levels of HBV DNA, HBsAg, and HBeAg have been developed, none experienced liver damage [6-8].
+Moreover, the levels of HBV DNA, HBsAg HBeAg-positivity or or HBeAg-negativity do not correlate with the extent of liver damage in CHB patients [9-11].

-- 2. Host immunity during HBV infection - 2.1 Dichotomy of host immunity in HBV infection
+2. Host immunity during HBV infection

+2.1 Dichotomy of host immunity in HBV infection

-Since the levels of HBV, or its antigens, do not correlate with liver damage in CHB patients, most investigations have focused on host factors.
+Since the levels of HBV, or its antigens, do not correlate with liver damage in CHB patients. most investigations have focused on host factors.
 Circumstantial and experimental data suggest that the immune responses of HBV-infected hosts cause liver damage.
 Additionally, host immunity also appears to play a role in controlling viral replication.
-Thus, host immunity is dichotomous during CHB infection, altering between pathogenic and protective/therapeutic states.
-Understanding such states-and the control there of-is crucial for developing therapies against CHB, as well as for preventing HBV-related complications and deaths.
+Thus, host immunity is dichotomous during CHB infection, altering pathogenic between and protective/therapeutic states.
+Understanding such states - and the control thereof - is crucial for developing therapies against CHB, as well for preventing HBV-related as complications and deaths.